Grant Programs Frequently Asked Questions

 How do I apply for a no-cost extension?

 A no-cost extension request should be completed and submitted to firstname.lastname@example.org.
 The no-cost extension form is located here.
 Please include an overview of the work accomplished to date, an explanation of why the extension is needed, and a justification for the length of the extension period.

 Include a new timeline showing completion dates for specific aims and objectives for the remaining experiments.
 Requests are typically granted for periods of around six (6) months.
 Longer extensions may be granted if found to be fully justified.

 Reporting forms can be found on our website at this link.

-For further reference, refer to guidelines at this link.
+For more information, please refer to post award requirements at this link.